 - gain a brief introduction to prevention of domestic violence in so advocates are prepared to seek more training in that area

 The Institute curriculum is regularly updated to include the newest information and cutting edge practices.
 It was completely revamped for 2017.

 The overarching goal of the Institute is to increase the quality of services provided to survivors across the state.
 Helping advocates increase their skills results in higher confidence and increased creativity.
-Supporting organizations in their work can increase the longevity of staff tenure and the quality of workplace experiences.
+Supporting organizations in their work can increase the longevity of staff tenure and the quality of the workplace.

-NCCADV uses the Advocates’ Institute as an important vehicle to convey its priorities and beliefs about the best way to provide services to survivors of domestic violence regardless of their identities or experiences.
+We use the Institute to convey our priorities and beliefs about the best way to provide services to all survivors of domestic violence.